derekchall/MicroMouse-Maze-viewer/readme.md

 https://derekchall.github.io/MicroMouse-Maze-viewer/?maze=https://github.com/micromouseonline/mazefiles/blob/master/classic/alljapan-011-1990-frsh.txt
 ```

+### 4. Running Locally
+Because this app is completely self-contained in a single file, you don't need any servers or dependencies to run it.
+Simply download the `index.html` file to your computer and double-click it to open it directly in Chrome, Edge, Firefox, or Safari!

 ## 📝 Accepted Maze Format

-The ASCII maze should strictly conform to the specifications set out at [github.com/micromouseonline/mazefiles](https://github.com/micromouseonline/mazefiles).
+The ASCII maze should strictly conform to the specifications set out at[github.com/micromouseonline/mazefiles](https://github.com/micromouseonline/mazefiles).

 The viewer parses this standard classic Micromouse ASCII layout, where:
 *   `o` or `+` represents a post/peg